 TheOrganic Immune Support Combo provides herbal tea blends that are targeted to assist your immune system as it and your body as a whole goes through a seasonal change.
 For those looking for an alternative or complementary source of immune support, try one or all.

 Not only do we need to be concerned with our immune system and our ability to fight off allergies, colds and the various “bugs” that seem to go around, but we also should look at our diet.
-The winter months are usually heavier with proteins and fats as well as whole grains and legumes, but spring provides us with a bountiful of fresh fruits and vegetables, so eating habits should also shift as the season changes.
+The winter months are usually heavier with proteins and fats, spring is a time for internal cleansing, summer is meant to be enjoyed so eating habits should shift to accommodate the change of the season.

-I found this really cool outline of foods that are naturally available in the spring.
+Here are some suggestions on the foods to incorporate into your diet during the summer months.
 This will vary of course depending on your geographical location, but eating foods that are grown locally helps to ensure you’re getting the maximum nutrients available in that food.
 And when grown in the right conditions it’s much easier to control pests without the need for chemically derived pest controls.

-And...we mustn’t forget about our home, it’s just as important in the “cleansing” season.
-Spring is a time to prepare for barbecues and family gatherings.
+And...we mustn’t forget about our home, it’s just as important in maintaining overall health.
+Summer is a time to enjoy, not prepare, for barbecues and family gatherings.
 Preparing in the spring means less work in the summer.
 Here are some tips to add to your maintenance checklist:

 If you have a ceiling fan, change the direction.
 You want the air to blow down in the warmer months to give the room a breeze and make it feel cooler.
-This is the opposite of running the fan in the winter.
+This is the opposite of running the fan in the cooler months.

 Check around your windows and doors for air passing into the home.
 If needed, re-seal to help reduce the loss of cool air escaping the home during the summer months.